 Good luck with whatever you choose! x

-EDIT: Just saw the colour you want, I’d bleach to a pale-ish yellow then tone it!posted almost 4 years ago
+EDIT: Just saw the colour you want, I’d bleach to a pale-ish yellow then tone it!posted over 4 years ago